 Ask ten professionals how much life insurance is advisable and you are likely to get ten different answers.
 We recommend the following detailed three step-process to get a better idea of your particular life insurance needs.
 There isn’t a one-size-fits-all answer to the life-insurance question and we’re happy to help you optimize this part of your estate planning process.

 If you have questions about the process, I’m here to help.
-There is no commitment and we provide free consultations.
+There is no commitment and we provide free initial 15-minute phone calls.
 We look forward to meeting you.

 If you are the sole income provider, multiply your gross (pre-tax) annual income by .80.
 (If both you and your spouse or partner work, combine both of your incomes and multiply by .80).
 This calculation will reduce your household income by 20 percent, but the reason you do this is because if anything happened to you, there would be one less spender in the household- you!